New to the University of Arizona

-Even before your first day, please work with your supervisor to ensure you are signed up for the following items.
+Even before your first day, please work with your supervisor to ensure you have the information you need to complete and sign up for the following items.
+(Use the New Employee Checklist to help you keep track of your orientation process.)

 Arizona Public Service Orientation